Air Fryer Steak

 This post may contain affiliate links.
 Please read our disclosure policy.

-What Kind of Steak to cook in an Air Fryer
+Best Cut of Steak to Cook in an Air Fryer

-This method works well for any nicely marbled quick cooking steak.
-I used a Ribeye here, but you can also use this method for a T-Bone, NY Strip Steak, sirloin, Porterhouse and the like.
-The timing may vary a bit, mostly depending on the thickness and size of the steak (see below for suggested cooking times!)
+This air-frying method works well for any nicely marbled, quick-cooking steak.
+I used a rib-eye here, but you can also use this method for a T-Bone, New York strip, sirloin, Porterhouse, and the like.
+The timing may vary a bit, mostly depending on the thickness and size of the steak (see below for suggested cooking times!).

 Seasoned steak on a cutting board.

-For a 1-inch steak this should be about 7 to 10 minutes for medium rare, 9 to 11 minutes for medium, and 11 to 14 minutes for medium-well.
+1. Air fry the steak: Cook the seasoned steak in the air fryer until it reaches your desired doneness.
+For a 1-inch steak, this should be about 8 to 10 minutes for medium-rare, 10 to 12 minutes for medium, and 12 to 14 minutes for medium-well.

 Seasoned steak in an air fryer basket.